Fruitvale Station: Marketing

 The Weinstein Company commissioned three murals to be painted in Los Angeles, New York, and San Francisco by street artists Ron English, Lydia Emily, and LNY in anticipation of the film.

 Some people questioned the decision to have a poster for the film in the actual Fruitvale Station, but a BART spokeswoman said:

 There was no debate whether to allow Fruitvale Station [advertisements] on BART.
 None whatsoever.
 We really support Ryan.
 He's just an amazing person ...
 I think that Ryan had said it was his intention to show his love for Oakland and the people of Oakland, and he really succeeded.

 Promotional material used on the film's Facebook page and website referred to the controversial killing of Trayvon Martin in Florida, which was in the news at the time of the film's release.
 This drew some criticism, with publicist Angie Meyer stating: "It's absolutely inappropriate and morally wrong to use a high-profile case to create publicity and buzz around a movie release."

 As part of its film promotion, the Weinstein Co. set up the "I am __" campaign to encourage people to share stories of overcoming acts of social injustice or mistreatment, and to upload photos or other artworks related to those experiences.

 Release

 Theatrical

-Fruitvale Station premiered on January 19, 2013, at the Sundance Film Festival, where it was screened as "Fruitvale", its original title.
-It became the center of a bidding war that included studios such as Fox Searchlight, Paramount Pictures, Focus Features, and CBS Films, and The Weinstein Company ultimately acquired the film's distribution rights for about $2 million.
+Fruitvale Station premiered on January 19, 2013, at the Sundance Film Festival, where it was screened as Fruitvale, its original title.
+It became the center of a bidding war that included studios such as Fox Searchlight, Paramount Pictures, Focus Features, and CBS Films, with The Weinstein Company ultimately acquiring the film's distribution rights for about $2 million.
 In May 2013, Fruitvale Station appeared at the 66th Cannes Film Festival in the Un Certain Regard section, which recognizes unique and innovative films, and won the award for Best First Film.

 The film's Oakland premiere was a private screening held at the Grand Lake Theater on June 20, 2013, and it opened in select additional markets on July 12, about the same time as the verdict in the trial of George Zimmerman for shooting Trayvon Martin.